ooni/ooni.org/content/post/not-quite-network-censorship.md

 ## Workaround

-A list of possible ways to fix this issue:
+We propose a list of possible ways to fix this issue:

+- The user wanting to get access to affected website may use any of [public recursive name servers](https://en.wikipedia.org/wiki/Public_recursive_name_server) besides OpenNIC.
+OpenNIC announces usage of BIND 9.10.x via `version.bind/CH/TXT` DNS resource record and can't resolve the affected domain names;
-- UPX may expand americalatina.upx.com.br and americadonorte.upx.com.br CNAMEs to a `A` and `AAAA` records
+- UPX may expand americalatina.upx.com.br and americadonorte.upx.com.br CNAMEs to a `A` and `AAAA` records;
-- The administrator of the affected website may change americalatina.upx.com.br to ns1.upx.com.br and ns2.upx.com.br in corresponding TLD registry control panel
+- The administrator of the affected website may apply following changes in TLD registry control panel
+  - `americalatina.upx.com.br` should be replaced with `ns1.upx.com.br`,
+  - `americadonorte.upx.com.br` → `ns2.upx.com.br`,
+  - `asia.upx.com.br` → `ns3.upx.com.br`.

 ## Responsible disclosure

-On the 15th of November 2017 we have reported to UPX the issue along with a way to reproduce it and have still not received any reply on a possible resolution.
+On the 15th of November 2017 we have reported to UPX the issue along with a way to reproduce it.
+IPv6 incident was resolved quickly.
+CNAME incident was explained to be a fix for some operational issues and it was known to UPX that it may break backward compatibility.
+UPX assured us that affected customers were notified about the migration to new NS names long time ago.

-Our intention is for UPX to solve the issue for all UPX customers instead of customers manually changing the NS records of their domains in the top-level domain registry.
+UPX advised us to notify the administrators of the affected websites once again pointing them to UPX customer service to avoid possible trust issues.
+We also notified administrators of "living" affected websites on the 23rd of November.
+Some of these email notifications [bounced back](https://en.wikipedia.org/wiki/Bounce_message).

+`¯\_(ツ)_/¯`

 We believe that the issue is indeed a misconfiguration and not an intention network interference from network filtering policy.
 We hope that our report may